Climdyn/qgs/documentation/notes/joss_paper/paper.md

 For an efficient handling of the model by users, its documentation is conceived such that its equations and parameters are explained and linked to the code.
 In the future, its development will be done in a modular fashion which enable the connection of the atmosphere to various other subsystems and its usage with built-in and external toolboxes.

-The choice to use Python was specifically made to facilitate its use in Jupyter [@jupyter] notebooks and the multiple recent machine learning libraries that are available in this language.
+The choice to use Python was specifically made to facilitate its use in Jupyter [@jupyter] Notebooks and the multiple recent machine learning libraries that are available in this language.

 # State of the field

-Other software might interest the reader in need for an easy-to-use idealized atmospheric model.
+Other software might interest the reader in need of an easy-to-use idealized atmospheric model.

 * MAOOAM: The Modular Arbitrary-Order Ocean-Atmosphere Model, a coupled ocean-atmosphere model included in `qgs` [@MAOOAM].
           Code available in Lua, Fortran and Python.